-The college has an alumni association which play an important role in college development.
-An Alumni meet is conducted every year by the Alumni Association.
+The college has an Alumni Association which play an important role in college development.
+An Alumni meeting is conducted every year by the Alumni Association.
 Some Alumni contributes to the cultural Activities.
 They motivate and inspire the students to participate in various activities.
 Some prizes are sponsored by Alumni and Sportsperson.